kyoung90/kyoung90.github.io/_posts/2019-09-04-recursion_explained_with_example.markdown

 ## What is recursion?

 Recursion is when a function  calls itself.
 I know that sounds strange.
-When one is coding, its very unusual for you to make a function call itself, but it does have use cases.
+When one is coding, its very unusual for you to make a function call itself, but it can be useful.
 It often comes up in binary search trees.
 Here is an example of recursion for a simpler problem:

 ```
 //Returns the sum of all numbers from 0 to a given integer